iseahound/ImagePut/README.md

 ## Design Philosophy

 ImagePut is designed to be fast.
 However, because of the nature of ImagePut, it has been deigned to be as fast as possible for many to many, one to many, and many to one operations.
 If you find that your script relies on a single conversion of one input type to one output type, then you are advised to look at the source code and see what you need.
 Single conversions can be optimized in ImagePut by declaring an input type as shown above.
-If you copy and paste my source code, you may get another small gain.
+If you copy and paste my source code, you may get an additional small gain.
 For certain operations on Windows that involve specific conversions from one specific file format & input type to another, such as a PNG file in memory to hIcon, there do exist even faster operations that I have not implemented because they are extremely specific and rely on little known behavior.

 ## Help and Support